mozilla/telemetry-airflow/README.md

 make run COMMAND="test example spark 20180101"
 ```

+The `DEV_USERNAME` is a short string used to identify your EMR instances.
+This should be set to something like your IRC or Slack handle.

 The container will run the desired task to completion (or failure).
 Note that if the container is stopped during the execution of a task,
 the task will be aborted.
 In the example's case, the Spark job will be